 |Best Outdoor Dog Heating Pad||K&H Pet Products Lectro-Soft Outdoor Heated Mat||4.6|

 |Best Self Heating Pad for Dogs||FurHaven ThermaNAP Self-Warming Pet Mat for Dogs & Cats||4.2|

 *Ratings are from Amazon at the time of publication and can change

-You’ll often find that dog heating mats are quite small, but the PETBROO Heating Pad for Pets measures approximately 25 by 15 inches.
+You’ll often find that dog heating mats are quite small, but this one measures approximately 28 by 16 inches.
 While it isn’t super huge, it’s large enough for most dogs, and your four-legged friend can still keep warm, even if her whole body doesn’t fit on it.
-Priced at around $37, it isn’t the cheapest option out there, but the size and quality make it a worthwhile buy.

 - Adjusts to your dog’s body temperature

-Our Runner Up Pick: BohoFarm Pet Heating Pad
+Our Runner Up Pick: Whitney Pet Heating Pad

 It quickly heats up in just 10 minutes, at which point it will maintain a constant heat until you shut it off manually.
 The steel-wrapped cable is chew-resistant for your dog’s safety.